Server header describes the

 |Header type||Response header|

 |Forbidden header name||no|

-The name of the software or product that handled the request.
+A name of the software or the product that handled the request.
 Usually in a format similar to

 How much detail to include is an interesting balance to strike; exposing the OS version